hmrc/play-frontend-hmrc/README.md

 As of February 2024, there is a requirement for Government departments to use the Tudor Crown logo for HRH King Charles III.
 This new logo has been added into both the [govuk-frontend](https://github.com/alphagov/govuk-frontend) and [hmrc-frontend](https://github.com/hmrc/hmrc-frontend) libraries.
 Additionally, the `hmrc-frontend` library has an updated HMRC Crest roundel incorporating the Tudor Crown.

-The Tudor Crown is available, and shown by default, in `v8.5.0` and higher of `play-frontend-hmrc`.
+The Tudor Crown is shown by default in `v8.5.0` and higher of `play-frontend-hmrc`.

-## Getting help

-Please report any issues with this library in Slack at `#team-plat-ui`.

 ### Troubleshooting